Team LOX Masters

-Ian Richardon, Elijah Shoemake, Patrick Adam, Jacob Leachman
+Ian Richardson, Elijah Shoemake, Patrick Adam, Jacob Leachman

 The current trend toward more efficient, clean, and green electric vehicles is an admirable goal.
 However, the current paradigm of battery-electric vehicles has a number of issues for high endurance vehicles, such as warehouse equipment, aircraft, spacecraft, and long-endurance boats.
 Long charging times, limited range, and low specific energy issues are solved with Team Protium Innovations’ innovative vapor cooled shielded (VCS) hydrogen tanks; when coupled with Protium’s technologies for movable hydrogen liquefaction and refueling, this solution can be placed anywhere in the world.

-Kaitlyn Engle, Hollie Ross, and Mohammad Khamehchi – mentor Dr. Hang Liu
+Kaitlyn Engle, Hollie Ross, Mohammad Khamehchi, and Dr. Hang Liu

 Momentum has developed airflow control fabric with an innovative multilayered baffle design.
-It allows the wearer to pulling fresh, dry air while pushing out humid air – perfect for face masks and other areas where moisture buildup causes comfort or usability issues.
+It allows the wearer to pull fresh, dry air while pushing out humid air – perfect for face masks and other areas where moisture buildup causes discomfort or usability issues.
 Their designs may just be part of your next ski mask or sportswear!

-Waled Suliman, Matt Smith, Filip Stankovikj, and Brennan Pecha – mentor Dr. Amit Dhingra
+Waled Suliman, Matt Smith, Filip Stankovikj, Brennan Pecha, and Dr. Amit Dhingra

 3DbioC is on a mission to take the confusion and hype out of biochar and to help farmers, gardeners, and municipalities get the best soil improvement possible at an economical price.
 Their biochar formulas can be matched to your needs with very little information about your growing environment, so you won’t need a PhD in soils and plants to grow better with biochar.